Hishamdmacaraya/NanoDegree-Business-Analytics/README.md

 #### Project 1: Interpret a Data Visualization
->In this project, you’ll explore an interactive data dashboard to uncover insights.
+In this project, you’ll explore an interactive data dashboard to uncover insights.
 You’ll write a short report explaining each insight, and how you found the information to reach your conclusion from the dashboard.

-For more details, check the **[Project 1 Instruction.](https://github.com/Hishamdmacaraya/NanoDegree-Business-Analytics/new/main/Project-1-Data-Visualization-Interpretation)**
+#### Project Description
+A large part of working with data is being able to interpret data visualizations and explain your insights to others.
+To give you some practice with this, we’ve selected a few Tableau dashboards for you to explore.
+The links are below, under "Choose from these Dashboards."
+Choose one of these dashboards, whichever one interests you the most, and find three insights in the visualizations.
+For each insight, provide a static image that shares what you found.
+Write a short report explaining each observation and how you found the information to reach your conclusion from the dashboard.
+Altogether (including images), your report should be 1-2 pages.

 #### Project 1 Submission: